Alcoholics Anonymous – Call for locations/times: 815-227-4633 or 815-968-0333.

 Discovery Center Museum – 711 N. Main St. Hours: Sun.-Sat., 10 a.m.-5 p.m.
 Cost: $8 public, free for members.
 Children 1 and under are also free.
 815-963-6769.

 Ethnic Heritage Museum – 1129 S. Main St. Sun., 2-4 p.m.
 Admission $5 adults, $3 student, $10 family.
 815-962-7402.
 Celebrating 100 Years of Booker Washington Community Center exhibit will be on display every Sunday from 2-4 p.m. until September.
 Bring your family to view this amazing exhibit and relive its unique history.
 This exhibit is perfect for students.

 Healing Pathways Cancer Resource Center – 3921 East State St., Rockford.
 Classes in yoga, strength training, Qigong, and support groups.
 815-977-4123 or healingpathwayscrc.org.

 Mandalay Lounge – 200 N. Church St. Open mic night Tuesdays, Wednesdays, Fridays and Saturdays.
-Amateur night and football on Thursdays and football on Sundays & Mondays.
+Amateur night on Thursdays

 Memorial Hall – 211 N. Main St. 9 a.m.-4 p.m.
 Mon-Fri., or by appointment.
 815-969-1999.